CAPS has moved to the new Student Health and Counseling Center!

 Individual Supervision: Interns receive two hours of face-to-face individual supervision each week.
 Supervision of all intern work is structured in accordance to California Board of Psychology regulations, which stipulates that supervision provides for 10% of time worked each week.
 As this is a full-time, 40 hour per week appointment, interns will receive a minimum of 4 hours of supervision each week (this includes 2 hours minimum of individual supervision, and 2 hours of group supervision).
 All supervision is provided by licensed clinical staff and focuses on psychological services delivered by the intern, as well as on intern professional development.
 Additional supervision is arranged for psychological testing and outreach.
 Individual supervisors are assigned in September by the training director.
 The training director will provide supervision in the interim during the month of August.

-Clinical Group Supervision: The purpose of this supervision is for interns to debrief and consult about students seen on urgent services.
+Case Management/Urgent Services Group Supervision: The purpose of this supervision is for interns to debrief and consult about students seen on urgent services.
 In addition, trainees typically use this time to gain additional support in managing cases with high acuity and/or recent psychiatric hospitalization.
 Interns will also learn about assessment, intervention, and case management strategies during supervision.
 The group meets one hour every week.

 Multicultural/Diversity Group Supervision: Interns meet with a group supervisor for one hour once a week and discuss cases that highlight diversity issues.
 At the heart of the diversity group supervision is the opportunity for trainees to reflect on their own bias, prejudices and other reactions to clients they work with.
 The supervisor works to facilitate a safe environment that allows for openness and dialogue.